 For comparison, whole milk supplies 276 mg. calcium per cup, and contains 149 calories.
-So you can see that cow’s milk is an excellent source of calcium, but fortified soy milk is too.
-And on a per-calorie basis, bok-choy contains more than four times the calcium as whole cow’s milk.
+So you can see that cows’ milk is an excellent source of calcium, but fortified soy milk is too.
+And on a per-calorie basis, bok choy contains more than four times the calcium as whole cows’ milk.

 Meeting Your Calcium Needs as a Vegan

-The calcium figures above are useful to keep in mind, but they’re also a lot to have to remember.
+The calcium figures above are useful to keep in mind, but they’re also a lot to remember.
 With many calcium-rich vegan foods, the limiting factor of how much you’d want to eat in a day isn’t related to calorie content, but instead to how bulky these foods are.

 Tofu and Soy Milk Can Contain Loads of Calcium

 There’s no question that you could get sufficient calcium by eating some combination of beans, greens, and broccoli.
 But your diet might feel restrictive.
 And it would also be bulkier than many people prefer.
-So instead, consider adding calcium-fortified soy milk or some calcium-set tofu to your every diet.
+So instead, consider adding calcium-fortified soy milk or some calcium-set tofu to your daily diet.

 Together, tofu and vegan milks can transform the task of getting sufficient calcium from tricky to easy.
 For example, you can meet half your daily calcium needs by drinking a cup of soy milk with breakfast, and then including a half-cup of tofu in your lunch.
 From there, a relatively small amount of beans and greens can put you over the top.

 If you’re relying on tofu as a calcium source, always make sure the label lists calcium sulfate in its ingredients.
 Otherwise it’s not a good source of calcium.
 Likewise, check the nutrition panel of your vegan milks to ensure it contains plenty of calcium (at least fifteen percent of your RDA per serving).
 Some people object that eating calcium-set tofu and fortified soy milk isn’t “natural,” but this is a baseless concern.
-Such calcium is as well-absorbed and high quality as the calcium from any other source.
+Such calcium is as well-absorbed and high quality as the calcium from dairy products or any other source.

-Every sort of leafy green contains a substantial amount of calcium.
+Every variety of leafy green contains a substantial amount of calcium.
 But there’s an important caveat to keep in mind: several popular greens contain substantial amounts of oxalates (oxalic acid).
 This substance interferes with calcium absorption.
 Oxalates won’t cancel out all the calcium your greens contain, but they can prevent you from absorbing most of it.